bootstrapworld/curriculum/lessons/Core/contracts/langs/en-us/slides.md

 Where else have you heard the word "contract"?
 How can you connect that meaning to contracts in programming?

 <!--
-_An actor signs a contract agreeing to perform in a film in exchange for compensation, a contractor makes an agreement with a homeowner to build or repair something in a set amount of time for compensation, or a parent agrees to pizza for dinner in exchange for the child completing their chores.
-Similarly, a contract in programming is an *agreement* between what the function is given and what it produces._
+_An actor signs a Contract agreeing to perform in a film in exchange for compensation, a contractor makes an agreement with a homeowner to build or repair something in a set amount of time for compensation, or a parent agrees to pizza for dinner in exchange for the child completing their chores.
+Similarly, a Contract in programming is an *agreement* between what the function is given and what it produces._

 @vocab{Contracts} tell us a lot about how to use a function.
-In fact, we can figure out how to use functions we've never seen before, just by looking at the contract!
-Most of the time, error messages occur when we've accidentally broken a contract.
+In fact, we can figure out how to use functions we've never seen before, just by looking at the Contract!
+Most of the time, error messages occur when we've accidentally broken a Contract.

 @vocab{Contracts} don't tell us _specific_ inputs.
 They tell us the _@vocab{data type}_ of input a function needs.
 For example, a Contract wouldn’t say that addition requires "3 and 4".
 Addition works on more than just those two inputs!
 Instead, it would tells us that addition requires "two Numbers".
 When we _use_ a Contract, we plug specific numbers or strings into the expression we are coding.